IvanBongiorni/RNN_TimeSeries-Forecast/README.md

 `python -m dataprep`

-This will generate Trainging+Validation and Test files, stored in `/data_processed/` subdirectories.
+This will generate Training+Validation and Test files, stored in `/data_processed/` subdirectories.
 Second, launch training pipeline with:

 `python -m train`